NDJSec/PicoCTF-2019-Writeup/General_Skills/1_wanna_b3_a_r0ck5tar/README.md

 You can use [this site](https://codewithrockstar.com/online) to convert the file into workable numbers However, first you must remove these lines

+If the music is a guitar
+Say "Keep on rocking!"
+Listen to the rhythm
+If the rhythm without Music is nothing
+Else Whisper "That ain't it, Chief"

 to get rid of the need for input

-You could also google "42 in binary" and you will get "0b101010" remove the 0b and that's your flag.
+Compile it to get the output

+66
+79
+78
+74
+79
+86
+73

+You can then use python to join and convert the characters with

 [Solution Script](https://github.com/NDJSec/PicoCTF-2019-Writeup/blob/master/General_Skills/Warmed_Up/Solution.py)